Executory contract: Intellectual property in bankruptcy

-Breaches involving executory contracts involving intellectually property (IP) are treated the same both outside and inside bankruptcy law.
+Breaches involving executory contracts involving intellectual property are treated the same both outside and inside bankruptcy law.
 In Mission Prod.
 Holdings v.
-Tempnology, LLC, Petitioner Mission Product Holdings entered into a contract with Respondent Tempnology, LLC, which gave Mission a license to use Tempnology's trademarks in connection with the distribution of certain clothing and accessories.
+Tempnology, LLC, petitioner Mission Product Holdings entered into a contract with Respondent Tempnology, LLC, which gave Mission a license to use Tempnology's trademarks in connection with the distribution of certain clothing and accessories.
 Mission Product alleged that Tempnology wrongly sought to reject its agreement with Mission when it filed for Chapter 11 bankruptcy.
 Even though section 365 of the Bankruptcy Code allows a debtor to “reject any executory contract," the court held that Tempnology still had to allow Mission to use its trademarks.
 It reasoned that since a licensor's breach cannot revoke continuing rights given to a counterparty under a contract outside bankruptcy, the same result must follow from rejection (a breach) in bankruptcy.
 The rights to the trademark were previously granted, so a breach by the grantor in bankruptcy could not rescind those rights.